Waqf: Other

 The waqf institutions were not popular in all parts of the Muslim world.
 In West Africa, very few examples of the institution can be found, and were usually limited to the area around Timbuktu and Djenné in Massina Empire.
 Instead, Islamic west African societies placed a much greater emphasis on non-permanent acts of charity.
 According to expert Illife, this can be explained by West Africa's tradition of "personal largesse."
 The imam would make himself the collector and distributor of charity, thus building his personal prestige.

 According to Hamas, all of historic Palestine is an Islamic waqf.
 This belief, a relatively recent one, forms part of the group's mythology.

 In Southeastern Europe, there are several places in Bosnia and Herzegovina that were originally built under the waqf system, such as Gornji Vakuf, and Donji Vakuf.

+In Poland, the waqf (wakuf) has been legally recognized since 1936 as a civil law institution, exclusive to the Muslim Religious Association pursuant to the provisions of the Act on the Relations between the State and the Muslim Religious Association.

+The Evkaf Administration of Cyprus oversaw the waqfs of Cyprus.

+It was affected by the reforms in the Ottoman empire and the governance of British Cyprus.

+After the Turkish invasion of Cyprus in 1974, Evkaf was limited to control the properties in North Cyprus, losing access to those under the control of the Republic of Cyprus.